Jtauzin/CS361_Microservice/README.md

 # Receiving Data

 ## Local Mode
 To obtain data from the local count operation, we need to 'listen' to the count.txt file.
 After we have send the filepath to count.txt, keep checking the file until the value has changed.
-Example:
+Python Example:
 ```Python
   while True:
       print("Waiting...")